 Get a Bermudian wedding cake from bakeries like Sweet SAAK Bakery and Crow Lane Bakery Express.
 Tradition dictates one for the bride (usually decorated in silver leaf) and one for the groom (done up in gold leaf).
 They’re both topped with cedar saplings, which the couple is supposed to plant to signify their new life together.
 Check out these sample menus from top restaurants.

 5 Make Small Weddings Spectacular

-Many venues are ideal for intimate weddings, whether that’s just you two and an officiator or a few dozen guests.
+Many venues are ideal for intimate island weddings in Bermuda, whether that’s just you two and an officiator or a few dozen guests.
 Look for spaces that won’t overwhelm your small group.
-Consider weddings onboard ships or in secluded coves, suggests Begg.
+Consider weddings on board ships or in secluded coves, suggests Begg.
 Many resorts offer spaces for cosy ceremonies: private beaches, smaller rooms.
-Other favourites of planner include the Bermuda National Gallery and the Bermuda Botanical Gardens, where there’s a gazebo perfect for vows amidst flowers and trees.
+Other planner favourites include the Bermuda National Gallery and the Bermuda Botanical Gardens, where there’s a gazebo perfect for vows amidst flowers and trees.

 6 Cruise Into Wedded Bliss

 If you want to float into port and get hitched, Bermuda offers multiple venues near the cruise port terminals.
 For an on-the-sand ceremony, Astwood Cove offers seclusion and dramatic cliffs.
 Or, head to the National Museum of Bermuda, where you can wed on the Ramparts of the Keep or amid shipwreck artefacts in the galleries themselves.

 7 Follow a Few Legal Steps